-Considering a multi-field/fluid driven universe consisting of baratropic perfect fluids, canonical scalar fields and non-canonical scalar fields, the dynamics of perturbations are governed by Eqs.~(\ref{Eqn: new multi field Phi dot dot Eqn}) to (\ref{Eqn: del sigma-1j eqn}).
-Note that in Eq.~(\ref{Eqn: new multi field Phi dot dot Eqn}), $c_e$ is the effective speed of sound of the total system given by Eq.~(\ref{Eqn: ce2 total in multi filed/fluid}).
-In the case when the universe contains only a single matter content, the equation of evolution of $\Phi$ is given by Eq.~(\ref{Eqn: SF Phi dot dot Eqn}) whereas in the case of multi-filed/fluid system, the isocurvature perturbation terms such as $\delta s_{ij}$ and $\delta\sigma_{ij}$ act as a source term in the equation of evolution for $\Phi$.
+In a multi-field/fluid universe comprising barotropic perfect fluids, canonical scalar fields, and non-canonical scalar fields, the dynamics of perturbations are governed by Eqs.~(\ref{Eqn: new multi field Phi dot dot Eqn}) through (\ref{Eqn: del sigma-1j eqn}).
+It is important to note that in Eq.~(\ref{Eqn: new multi field Phi dot dot Eqn}), $c_e$ represents the effective speed of sound of the composite system, as defined in Eq.~(\ref{Eqn: ce2 total in multi field/fluid}).
+In scenarios where the universe contains only a single matter component, the evolution of the Bardeen potential $\Phi$ is determined by Eq.~(\ref{Eqn: SF Phi dot dot Eqn}).
+However, in a multi-field/fluid system, the isocurvature perturbation terms, such as $\delta s_{ij}$ and $\delta\sigma_{ij}$, act as non-vanishing source terms in the evolution equation for $\Phi$.